epaari/Training/My First AI Agent/Readme.md

+# Note:
-# python -m venv venv
+python -m venv venv
-# Use "Set-ExecutionPolicy Unrestricted -Scope Process" in terminal to avoid error.
+Use "Set-ExecutionPolicy Unrestricted -Scope Process" in terminal to avoid error.